-- 73. SB 327 compels speech as it requires persons to place their signature on a document renouncing and ceasing engagement in inherently expressive activity, specifically political boycotts of Israel. - 74.
-SB 327 also compels speech because people who, for example, refuse to buy products made by Sabra, a company that has been the focus of BDS efforts, would have to abandon this consumer choice and buy Sabra hummus, if they want to comply with the anti-BDS clause. - 75.
-SB 327 imposes a prior restraint on speech by requiring speakers to certify in advance that they do not and will not engage in a boycott of Israel. - 76.
-SB 327 violates the First Amendment as it bars state contractors from receiving government contracts because of their protected beliefs and associations. - 77.
-SB 327 is substantially overbroad. - 78.
+- 62. SB 327 also compels speech because people who, for example, refuse to buy products made by Sabra, a company that has been the focus of BDS efforts, would have to abandon this consumer choice and buy Sabra hummus, if they want to comply with the anti-BDS clause. - 63.
+SB 327 imposes a prior restraint on speech by requiring speakers to certify in advance that they do not and will not engage in a boycott of Israel. - 64.
+SB 327 violates the First Amendment as it bars state contractors from receiving government contracts because of their protected beliefs and associations. - 65.
+SB 327 is substantially overbroad. - 66.
 SB 327 is void for vagueness as its sweeping language is fairly read to prohibit a wide range of conduct, including things like "liking" a social media post regarding the BDS movement or even attending a protest against Israel.
 The Supreme Court has held, "[w]here a statute's literal scope, unaided by a narrowing state court interpretation, is capable of reaching expression sheltered by the First Amendment, the doctrine demands a greater degree of specificity than in other contexts."
 Smith v.
-Goguen, 415 U.S. 566, 573 (1974).
+Goguen, 415 U.S. 566, 573 (1974). - 67.
+SB 327 chills the exercise of constitutionally protected speech and associations.

-- 79. SB 327 chills the exercise of constitutionally protected speech and associations. - 80.
-Defendants lack a compelling governmental interest in the enforcement of SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts - 81.
-Defendants' contracts bear no relationship, or otherwise, with the contractors' advocacy for or participations in boycotts of Israel. - 82.
-Enforcement of SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts does not constitute the least-restrictive means of fulfilling any state interest. - 83.
-SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts are facially unconstitutional under the First Amendment and cannot be enforced against anyone by Defendants. - 84.
-SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts, as implemented by Defendants, is unconstitutional as applied to Plaintiff and her contract with Defendants to keynote an academic conference. - 85.
-SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts, as implemented by Defendants, deters people of ordinary firmness from the exercise of First Amendment rights. - 86.
-As a consequence of Defendants' actions, Martin has suffered damages for loss of First Amendment rights, for deprivation of the honorarium and travel expenses she would otherwise have received and for the lost opportunity to publicize her work and her documentary, among other damages.
+- 68. Defendants lack a compelling governmental interest in the enforcement of SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts - 69.
+Defendants' contracts bear no relationship, or otherwise, with the contractors' advocacy for or participations in boycotts of Israel. - 70.
+Enforcement of SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts does not constitute the least-restrictive means of fulfilling any state interest. - 71.
+SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts are facially unconstitutional under the First Amendment and cannot be enforced against anyone by Defendants. - 72.
+SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts, as implemented by Defendants, is unconstitutional as applied to Plaintiff and her contract with Defendants to keynote an academic conference. - 73.
+SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts, as implemented by Defendants, deters people of ordinary firmness from the exercise of First Amendment rights. - 74.
+As a consequence of Defendants' actions, Martin has suffered damages for loss of First Amendment rights, for deprivation of the honorarium she would otherwise have received and for the lost opportunity to publicize her work and her documentary, among other damages.

-- 87. Absent an injunction, Plaintiff will suffer irreparable harm because she will be barred by state law and contract from engaging in protected First Amendment speech and association on a matter of public concern.
-Plaintiff will be chilled in her personal capacity to advocate for Palestinian rights and contract with Georgia on equal terms to those who do not boycott Israel. - 88.
-If Defendants are not enjoined from enforcing SB 327 from including the "No Boycott of Israel" clause in state contracts, Plaintiff and all advocates for human rights in Palestine will be effectively prohibited from entering into any agreement with the State of Georgia unless they abandon their constitutionally-protected views and inherently expressive activity.
+- 75. Absent an injunction, Plaintiff will suffer irreparable harm because she will be barred by state law and contract from engaging in protected First Amendment speech and association on a matter of public concern.
+Plaintiff will be chilled in her personal capacity to advocate for Palestinian rights and contract with Georgia on equal terms to those who do not boycott Israel. - 76.
+If Defendants are not enjoined from enforcing SB 327 from including the "No Boycott of Israel" clause in state contracts, Plaintiff and all advocates for human rights in Palestine will be effectively prohibited from entering into any agreement with the State of Georgia unless they give up their constitutionally-protected views.